Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 “He promoted color blindness in society to bring us all together.
 We are all people.
 But now, instead, we’re going through growing divisiveness.
 He wouldn’t want that,” Curt said.

-We’ve all heard Martin Luther King Jr.’s famous speech delivered at the March on Washington for Jobs and Freedom (August 28, 1963).
+We’ve all heard Martin Luther King Jr.’s famous speech at the March on Washington for Jobs and Freedom (August 28, 1963).
 One of the most quoted—

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.
 I have a dream today!”